Dimitris-Kagkelaris/parallel-image-processor/README.md

 # Parallel Image Processor

-A worker-pool-based system for parallel image transformations in C, using `fork()`/`execv()`, Unix pipes and signals for interprocess coordination.
+A worker-pool-based system for parallel image transformations in C on Unix-like systems, using `fork()`/`execv()`, POSIX pipes and signals for interprocess coordination.

 <p align="center">
   <img src="docs/interface_screenshot.png"